 In April 2006, not long after TYPE books opened its doors on Queen Street West, a small group of volunteers worked with co-owners Samara Walbohm and Joanne Saul to plan an after-school reading program for neighbourhood children.
 Having created their bookstore to build a community gathering place, they embraced the idea with enthusiasm.

 Our first program, Reading in the City (formerly known as Word-Play), for Grade 3 to 5 students, has run every fall and winter since 2006.
 Writing in the City, a creative writing workshop for Grade 6s was introduced in September 2010.
-In the summer of 2011, Word-Play offered a two-week summer camp, Filming in the City.
-In 2019, we added the Young Adult Book Club to our roster of programs.
-The YABC is for Grade 7 and 8s who’ve participated in other Word-Play opportunities.
+In the summer of 2011, Word-Play offered a two-week summer camp called Filming in the City.
+In 2019, we added the Book Club in the City to our roster of programs.
+The Book Club is for Grade 7 and 8s who’ve participated in other Word-Play opportunities.

 Word-Play was granted charitable status in 2008 and we held our first board of directors meeting in 2009.